Created in conjunction with Lakelovers

 If this walk proves too adventurous, the Ullswater Steamers are all dog-friendly!
 So, feel free to jump on at any point along the way and it will take you back to the starting point of the route.

 Close by, a selection of dog friendly cottages in Ullswater offer stylish and charming retreats to rest in after an active day (or week) exploring the Lakes.
-Waternook, Highgate and Boxtree are great choices for smaller groups, but Waternook houses up to twelve for larger holiday parties, with room for up to two dogs in each of these properties.
+Boxtree is a charming two-bedroom 18th-century farmer’s cottage, a great choice for smaller groups.
+The grander Highgate sleeps up to ten across five bedrooms.
+There’s room for up to two dogs in each of these properties.

 Stickle Tarn (1.9 miles)